siavashk/GMM-FEM/README.md

 e.g. MATLAB_ROOT="C:/Program Files/MATLAB/R2013b"

-#### Windows Users:
+#### Windows Users

-Note that the code relies on some C++11 features that are not yet fully implemented in the VC++ compiler provided by Visual Studio 2013.
+Note that the code relies on some C++11 features that are not yet (as of September 2015) fully implemented in the VC++ compiler provided by Visual Studio 2013.
+Unfortunately, lack of Matlab  and a Windows machine prohibit us from testing the build with new versions of Visual Studio.
 Therefore, we suggest downloading MinGW64 for compiling:

    http://sourceforge.net/projects/mingw-w64/